Fast and Certified Bounding of Security-Constrained DCOPF via Interval Bound Propagation: Problem Formulation

 The GO3 formulation is a multi-period problem by its nature due to time-dependent reserve and generation constraints.
-In the scope of this paper, intertemporal constraints are neglected, and the problem is modeled as a sequence of independent single-period optimizations.
-We formulate the modified market-clearing SC-DCOPF problem as
+In the scope of this paper, intertemporal constraints are neglected (i.e., relaxed), and the problem is modeled as a sequence of independent single-period optimizations.
+We formulate the modified market-clearing SC-DCOPF objective as